dbrgn/acra-collector/README.md

 The binary is now at `target/release/acra-collector`.

-If you want a binary compiled for Debian 8 (with OpenSSL linked in dynamically), you can use the `build-debian.sh` script.
+If you want a binary compiled for Debian 10, you can use the `build-debian.sh` script.

 I don't provide static binaries since I want the binary to link against the system OpenSSL for update security reasons.
 If you want, you could build your